estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL/amazon-rds-mysql.md

 ---
 sidebar_position: 5
 ---
-# Google Cloud SQL for MySQL
+# Amazon RDS for MySQL

 This is a change data capture (CDC) connector that captures change events from a MySQL database via the [Binary Log](https://dev.mysql.com/doc/refman/8.0/en/binary-log.html).